With Paid Memberships Pro, adding user profile fields to your membership site is simple and highly effective. Our User Fields feature enables you to:

 PMPro comes bundled with a no-code way to show a logged-in user’s profile field anywhere in your site.
 This feature is called the pmpro_member

-shortcode—and it is super fun to use to create a more personalized member experience.
+shortcode.
+This makes it easy–and even fun–to create a more personalized member experience.

 You can use this shortcode to add the logged in user’s display name or a social media profile link right inside your post content or in a widget.